kexiku/ankexi/README.md

 <details>
   <summary>Wallpapers</summary><br/>

+  - [Download](https://github.com/kexiku/ankexi/releases/download/v1.0/wallpapers.zip) the `wallpapers.zip` archive
-  - Move the [wallpapers](./wallpapers) folder to your Anki profile directory (`%APPDATA%\Anki2` on Windows)
+  - Extract it in 'collection.media' folder inside your Anki profile folder
-  - Your styling template should automatically load the correct wallpaper then
+  - If you've pasted the [CSS template](/templates/style.css) to your notes correctly, it should automatically load the selected wallpaper then
 </details>

 ## :framed_picture: Overview